lavanack/laurentvanacker.com/Azure/Desired State Configuration/Azure Machine Configuration/Windows/General/readme.md

 # Azure Automage Machine Configuration

 The [1 - AzureVMWithAzureAutomanageMachineConfiguration](1%20-%20AzureVMWithAzureAutomanageMachineConfiguration.ps1) script creates a Windows Azure VM.
-After, you'll have to run the [2 - Prerequisites.ps1](2%20-%20Prerequisites.ps1) and [3 - AzureAutomanageMachineConfiguration.ps1](3%20-%20AzureAutomanageMachineConfiguration.ps1) scripts from the newly created Azure VM to apply all the DSC configurations (*DSCConfiguration.ps1 - number of DSC Configurations subject to evolve) in the same folder that the mentioned Powershell scripts (one of them will create a rogue Administrator account).
+After, you'll have to run the [2 - Prerequisites.ps1](2%20-%20Prerequisites.ps1) and [3 - AzureAutomanageMachineConfiguration.ps1](3%20-%20AzureAutomanageMachineConfiguration.ps1) scripts from the newly created Azure VM to apply all the DSC configurations (*DSCConfiguration.ps1 - number of DSC Configurations subject to evolve) in the same folder that the mentioned Powershell scripts (one of them will create a rogue Administrator account for instance).

 ![Rogue Admin](docs/rogueadmin.jpg)